 We aim to resolve all complaints, to your satisfaction and ours, at Stage 1.

-Stage 2 If you’re not satisfied with the response at Stage 1, we may refer your complaint to a member of our Executive Board to investigate further and respond to you.
+Stage 2 If you’re not satisfied with the response at Stage 1, we may refer your complaint to a member of our Executive team to investigate further and respond to you.

-Stage 3 If you’re not satisfied with the response at Stage 2, and if the Executive Board member handling the complaint thinks it is serious enough, they may refer it to the Director of the Wellcome Trust for further review.
+Stage 3 If you’re not satisfied with the response at Stage 2, and if the Executive team member handling the complaint thinks it is serious enough, they may refer it to Wellcome’s Director for further review.
 The Director’s decision will be final.

-Stage 1 Put your complaint in writing as soon as possible after the incident in question and send it by post or email to the manager responsible for the property.
-If you don’t know which manager is responsible, send it to firstname.lastname@example.org, and we will either forward it to the relevant property manager or give you their contact details.
+Stage 1 Put your complaint in writing as soon as possible after the incident and send it by post or email to the manager responsible for the property.
+If you don’t know which manager is responsible, send it to firstname.lastname@example.org and we will either forward it to the relevant property manager or give you their contact details.

 You will need to follow the property manager’s complaints procedure to its conclusion before you raise a complaint directly with us.

-Stage 3 If the property investment team thinks that the complaint is serious enough, then it may be referred to a managing director of Investments at the Trust for review.
-The determination of the managing director of Investments will be final.
+Stage 3 If the property investment team thinks that the complaint is serious enough, it may be referred to a managing partner of Investments for review.
+Their decision will be final.

-We may vary this process if we think it appropriate, for example to escalate a particular complaint to a later stage.
+We may vary our complaint processes if we think it appropriate, for example to escalate a particular complaint to a later stage.

-We record all serious complaints, and we use the results of them to monitor the performance of service providers and to target improvements in service.
+We record all serious complaints.
+We use their outcomes to monitor the performance of our service providers and identify where we can make improvements.

-If we receive complaints through any other channels, we will still use this process to handle them.
+If we receive complaints through any other channels, we will still use the same processes to handle them.